David Scarpa: Upcoming projects

-He is also writing Cleopatra for Sony Pictures Entertainment, with Denis Villeneuve directing.
-In a 2017 interview with The Hollywood Reporter, Scarpa described the film as being "a two-hour, lean, mean political thriller, full of assassinations, etc.", and that it will be "going the opposite direction from the way we think that movie is going to go."
-Scarpa is also writing the HBO miniseries Londongrad, starring Benedict Cumberbatch as Alexander Litvinenko, who died of polonium-210 poisoning in November 2006.
+In 2017, Scarpa was reported to be writing the screenplay for a movie titled Cleopatra for Sony Pictures Entertainment, with Denis Villeneuve due to direct.
+In an interview with The Hollywood Reporter, Scarpa described the film as being "a two-hour, lean, mean political thriller, full of assassinations, etc." In 2021 Scarpa was reported to be writing for a HBO miniseries Londongrad, starring Benedict Cumberbatch as Alexander Litvinenko, who died of polonium-210 poisoning in November 2006.